Pioneers play pioneer ball. Important nuances and rules of the game

 Before the start of the lesson, prepare 11-12 volleyballs, draw a diagram of the placement of players on the court on the board.

-2. A brief conversation with students on the rules of the game pioneer ball sports direction, safety (keep a distance, the presence of sports shoes and clothing).
+2. A short conversation with students about the rules of the Pioneerball game, safety precautions (maintain distance, availability of sports shoes and clothing).

-3. Calculation by two.
-The second numbers squat, the team of the first numbers is announced; the first numbers squat, the second team is announced; captains are appointed, the place of occupation of each team is indicated (left and Right side sites).
+3. Calculation in twos.
+The second numbers crouch, the team of the first numbers is announced; the first numbers squat, the second team is announced; captains are appointed, the place of occupation of each team is indicated (left and right side sites).

 4. Game for attention.
-Perform turns on the spot to the right, left, around, subject to the presence of a preliminary command “class, ...”
+Perform turns on the spot to the right, left, around, provided there is a preliminary command “class,...”

-5. Walking in a column one at a time along the lines of the site (on the front and side to the net on the toes).
-Division into two teams after passing the middle line along the grid to the right and left.
-Walking in a column one by one with two teams along the side and front lines on the heels (hands behind the back).
+5. Walking in a column one at a time along the lines of the court (along the front and side to the net on the toes).
+Divide into two teams after passing the center line along the net to the right and left.
+Walking in a column, one at a time, in two teams along the side and front lines on the heels (hands behind the back).

-6. Uniform running after the captains in a circle, snake, in a circle in the opposite direction, running with side steps (right, left side), back; soothing walking with the construction in one rank en lines of attack.
-They open with side steps.
+6. Even running behind the captains in a circle, in a snake, in a circle in the opposite direction, running with side steps (right, left side), with your back; calming walking with formation in one line along the attack lines.
+They open with additional steps.

-Team "A" performs on the right half of the site, team "B" - on the left.
+Team “A” performs on the right half of the court, team “B” - on the left.
 Distance 2 steps.

-7. Counting by two, form two compositions; in each team, the second team moves back 4 steps (chess order).
+7. Recount by two, form two compositions; in each team, the second team moves back 4 steps (chess order).

-The second numbers stand on the middle part of the protection zone.
+The second numbers are in the middle part of the defense zone.

-8. Explanations by the teacher of tasks for acceleration on signals: one whistle - the first composition of each team accelerates to the middle line (under the net), touches with a hand, returns to its place; the second - run to the front, touch the line with one hand and return to their place.
+8. Teacher’s explanation of acceleration tasks based on signals: one whistle - the first team of each team accelerates to the center line (under the net), touches with a hand, returns to its place; the second ones run to the front line, touch the line with one hand and return to their place.

-Two whistles - the first team performs the task of the second team, the second team - the tasks of the first.
+Two whistles - the first squad carries out the task of the second squad, the second squad - the tasks of the first.

-9. Performing general developmental exercises of a gymnastic nature with accelerations on a signal.
+9. Performing general developmental exercises of a gymnastic nature with accelerations at a signal.

 I block of exercises: warming up the hands, shoulders, acceleration (1 whistle).

-II block: torso twists, tilts to the sides, forward (in three counts, twice in each direction).
-Acceleration on signal (2 whistles) 2 times.
+Block II: twisting the body, bending to the sides, forward (for three counts, twice in each direction).
+Accelerate on signal (2 whistles) 2 times.

-III block: exercises for the legs - squats "dwarfs and giants" (game), emphasis, lying down, acceleration on a signal (2 whistles), jumping in place (legs apart - legs together, hands on the belt), calming walking in place, exercises to breath.
+Block III: exercises for the legs – squats “dwarfs and giants” (game), emphasis, lying down, acceleration at the signal (2 whistles), jumping in place (legs apart - legs together, hands on the belt), calming walking in place, exercises for breathing.

-Circular and jerky movements (16 counts) start towards the teacher.
+Circular and jerking movements (16 counts), starting towards the teacher.

-Monitor the simultaneous performance of exercises, mark the best team in accelerations.
+Monitor the simultaneous execution of exercises, mark the best team in accelerations.

 Main part 28 minutes